vibe-ideas/vfox-chaosblade/README.md

 vfox install chaosblade@1.7.4

 # use a specific version
-vfox use chaosblade@1.7.4
+vfox use chaosblade@1.7.4 -g

 # verify installation
-chaosblade version
+blade version
 ```

 ## Notice

-1. Make sure `tar` and `curl` (or `wget`) are available in your system PATH.

-2. ChaosBlade binaries will be installed to the vfox managed directory and automatically added to your PATH when activated.
+1. ChaosBlade binaries will be installed to the vfox managed directory and automatically added to your PATH when activated.

-3. The plugin sets the `CHAOSBLADE_HOME` environment variable to point to the installation directory.
+2. The plugin sets the `CHAOSBLADE_HOME` environment variable to point to the installation directory.

-4. You can use `.chaosblade-version` files in your projects to specify the ChaosBlade version for that project.

 ## Known Issues

 - Currently only supports Linux systems (Windows and macOS support not implemented yet)
-- Requires x86_64 or amd64 architecture
+- Requires arm64 or amd64 architecture

 ## Acknowledgements